liilab/appify/README.txt

 - ###It's safe and secure:
 WooApp does not use any of your data for any purpose, ensuring that your personal information is kept safe and secure.

-- ###It's customizable:
-WooApp allows you to customize the look and feel of your app to match your brand and style.

 - ###It's reliable:
 WooApp is a trusted and reliable plugin that has been used by many WooCommerce websites to create successful mobile apps.